tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 ### Events

-The event function captures visitor behavior and additional data.
+The `event` method captures visitor behavior and additional data.
 You can track clicks and pageviews in Optimizely without code, but this API call supports tracking other behaviors like watching a video.
 These events can be used for measuring the results of a campaign, or for defining an audience based on behavior.
 [Learn more about events.](https://help.optimizely.com/hc/en-us/articles/210306928#events)

 #### Parameters